Kaiden Brand: AFL career

-Hurt his left shoulder in the opening minute of his NAB Cup debut in 2015.
-With advice from the club, Brand had both shoulders reconstructed and missed the entire season.
+Brand dislocated his left shoulder in the opening minute of his NAB Cup debut in 2015.
+With advice from the club, he had both shoulders reconstructed and missed the entire season.

-He returned in good form in 2016 and with the retirement of Brian Lake a spot has opened for him in the Hawthorn backline.
+He returned in good form in 2016 and with the retirement of Brian Lake a spot opened for him in the Hawthorn backline.
 A concussion to James Frawley meant he was promoted to play against Richmond.